Who knew that Uncle Sam came in so many forms?

 Pay your estimated tax payments on time to avoid income tax penalties.
 By doing this, paying your taxes becomes less of a giant to tackle.

-I’ve seen self-employed individuals cry and moan about making their tax payments, but, these are the same taxes that would have automatically been deducted from your taxes if you worked at a company.
+We’ve seen self-employed individuals cry and moan about making their tax payments, but, these are the same taxes that would have automatically been deducted from your taxes if you worked at a company.

-I recommend aggressively paying your estimated taxes so your tax debt doesn’t become so big that you don’t:
+We recommend aggressively paying your estimated taxes so your tax debt doesn’t become so big that you don’t:

 A) save the money to pay it or;